 Sensory functions are profoundly associated with QOL in older adults.
 Visual and auditory disturbance causes various difficulties in the daily lives of older adults.
 Sensory functions, including visual and auditory functions were examined in detail.
 Distant visual acuity was measured for each eye with a Landolt C letter at 5m.
 Contrast sensitivity and intraocular pressure were also examined.
 Fundus photographs were taken with a Topcon fundus camera (TRC-NW5S).
 Autorefraction was done with the NIDEK-ARK700A.
 Refractive errors, in the spherical equivalent, were assessed.
-Corneal thickness and endothelial cell density were obtained with the Topcon SP-2000 specular microscope.
+Corneal thickness was obtained with the Topcon SP-2000 specular microscope.